zawwz/ztd/md/filedat.md

 ### List Chunk

-A list chunk consists of a linear list of values separated by commas.
+A list chunk consists of a linear list of values.
 Value separators are , and ;

 Format is as follows:
 ```
 [